rhochmayr/lilypad-rp-monitoring/README.md

 ## Final Steps

 - Review your monitors and ensure they are correctly configured.
-- Test the setup by simulating a node disconnect or PoW signal issue to verify that notifications are received.
+- Test the setup by simulating a node disconnect to verify that notifications are received.
 - Check out your status page to see the monitoring results. eg. `http://localhost:3001/status/lilypad-node-status`